jon-jacky/Piety/editors/ed.md

 =====

 **[ed.py](ed.py)** is a text editor in pure Python inspired by the classic Unix editor *ed*.
-It provides many of the commands from classic *ed* and *GNU ed*, augmented with a few commands for handling multiple buffers and files from the later Unix (and Plan 9) editor *sam*.
+It provides most of the commands from classic *ed* and *GNU ed*, augmented with a few commands for handling multiple buffers and files from the later Unix (and Plan 9) editor *sam*.
 You can use **ed.py** in a command mode that emulates classic